kenneth-man/React-App-Pokedex-Tracker/README.md

 # React App - Pokedex tracker

-Small react app implmenting login, registering, authentication and data storing (CRUD) via Firebase; I primarily created this app to practice using Tailwind css with React components.
+Small react app implementing login, registering, authentication and data storing (CRUD) via Firebase; I primarily created this app to practice using Tailwind css with React components.

 Users can search for cards and sets, then add/delete them to/from favourites.
-Also created pagination for cards and sets pages
+I also created pagination for cards and sets pages, and add navigation to result pages

 <br/>
 <br/>